shivamssks/DatanNwissen/README.md

 4. **Payload for Testing:**
    - Share the payload details for testing using Postman.
    - Optionally, provide a Postman collection or API hit details to facilitate testing and validation.

-## Timeline and Further Discussion

-For discussing the timeline and any additional details, kindly schedule a call.
-We can further elaborate on specific requirements, address any queries, and ensure a clear understanding of the project scope.

-Feel free to reach out with any questions or to arrange a discussion regarding the project's progression.

 ## Approach: